rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^one-line]:  I dig a deep hole by using [_add_blank_target Free Monad](2022-08-30-code-cognitiveload.html#germane-and-intrinsic-load-of-fp) as example of such a line in my previous post.

 The part of FP that has been the most disappointing for me is a typically low quality of error outputs.
 This may have to do with all falsehoods being equivalent in mathematics[^falsehood].
 However, we should not criticize the theory, rather the theorists for selecting abstractions that suppress or confuse error information.
 I wrote about it in the previous post and also before[^before].

 [^before]: See my posts about maybe and alternative overuse [_add_blank_target patterns-of-erroneous-code](/tags/patterns-of-erroneous-code.html)

 In contrast, to an experienced pragmatist error output is (typically) an important observation.
 It is a pragmatic thing to do to know _what_ went wrong.
+However, the tendency towards the use of `null`, `Option`, `Maybe` suppressing available information is something I do not understand.
+IMO, goes beyond the topics we are discussing here.

+While theorists may have a problem engaging with things outside of their theoretical model, pragmatists often have a problem engaging with things that are even mildly theoretical like computational laws or even referential transparency.
+Programmers often don't care about computational properties, but will be surprised by software behavior when they are missing.
+Many gotchas can be described as a "natural" computation property that is violated.

 [^falsehood]: I am not a logician, I vaguely remember some versions of logic that allow multiple moralities, in particular one where there was _lax_ in addition to _false_.
 Few (even) mathematicians will know these.